-Running servers from command line
+Running servers from the command line

 JRebel comes bundled with 64 and 32 bit libraries for JVMs, intended for use with Windows, macOS and Linux.
 The agent libraries can be found in the lib folder.